dbaldridge-lab/htcf/spack.md

    spack find -x
    ```

-Next, consult the documentation of the software you are interested in using for suggested installation steps and dependancies.
+Next, consult the software's documentation.
+1. Ensure dependancies are met.
+2. Look for suggested installation steps.

 Not all software can be installed using spack.
 To see if the software exists as a spack package:
 ```